loosolab/Datenanalyse-2021/wp3/README.md

 ------------

 WP3 Contains a script to separate one .bam file of a tissue into seperate files using a cluster assignment table as instructions.
 It also contains a customised .yaml file for the TOBIAS Snakemake Pipeline, that was used to further process the data from these cluster .bam files.
+Afterwards, the footprinting scores are extracted and transcription factor profiles are visualized.

 Installation
 ------------